kthpanor/echem/docs/kohn-sham.md

 ### Range separated exchange-correlation functionals

 Functionals of this group explicitly partition the XC contribution to the energy functional into short- and long-range parts.
 Typically, the same partitioning is also applied to the classical Coulomb term to ensure correct asymptotic behavior of $(J[n(\mathbf{r})] + E_{xc}[n(\mathbf{r})])$.
 The functionals of this type are frequently employed in studies of excited states and optical properties of molecules in connection with time-dependent DFT methods.
-Among these functionals, the CAM-B3LYP XC functional {cite}`funcamb3lyp` is the most popular one, and frequently provides a valued alternative to \textit{ab initio} methods in studies of molecular systems with charge-transfer character.
+Among these functionals, the CAM-B3LYP XC functional {cite}`funcamb3lyp` is the most popular one, and frequently provides a valued alternative to *ab initio* methods in studies of molecular systems with charge-transfer character.

 ### Known deficiencies